 The laptop doesn’t have any USB ports so in order to expedite file transfers I installed an FTP server.
 After a lot of Googling I found a free FTP server for Windows 95 called War Daemon version 1.71 beta.
 I had to download it on another computer because of the limited browser support in Windows 95.
 It’s 3.6 MB which is too big for a 1.4 MB floppy so I burned the program to a CD-ROM.
 It took a minute but the Micron’s CD player was able to read the writable disc

 One of the reasons I went with an FTP server on the laptop is because I’ll be writing software in VS code which requires a modern OS but supports tasks to save via FTP.
 I’m running VS Code on a Raspberry Pi 3 using the HeadMelted build.
 For this tutorial I will burn an EPROM with the Bally console game Treasure Cove.
 It was generously released into the Public Domain by Spectre Systems in 2001.
-The source code and binaries are available on Bally Alley.
+Adam Trionfo typed in the Z80 source code from paperwork provided by the author Brett Bibrey.
+The source code and binaries are available on Adam’s website Bally Alley.

 Here’s the JSON file that defines my 3 VS Code tasks.
 The first task labelled zmac uses the Zmac assembler to assemble the source code from assembly language to the binary format which can be uploaded to an EPROM.
 I also created a task called mess to open the binary file in the MESS emulator which is now included with MAME.
 I’m using a version of MESS compiled for Raspbian.
 The 3rd task labelled ftp, uploads the binary file to the Micron latop’s FTP server.
 VS Code let’s you group tasks.
 I created a build task that runs zmac to assemble the code and them mess to preview the code in the emulator.
 I created a 2nd grouped task called assemble & ftp which assembles the source code and then uploads it via ftp.